aa9gj/Bone_proteogenomics_manuscript/README.md

     - Step 5:
     - Step 6:
     - Step 7:
-    - Step 8: NMD and truncation analysis was performed using a Beta version of [Biosurfer](https://github.com/sheynkman-lab/Biosurfer_BMD_analysis)
+    - Step 8: NMD and truncation analysis was performed using a beta version of [Biosurfer](https://github.com/sheynkman-lab/Biosurfer_BMD_analysis)